coderefinery/git-intro/content/under-the-hood.md

 Previously when you wrote the commit messages using your text editor, they were in fact saved to COMMIT_EDITMSG.

-Each commit in Git is stored as a blob.
+Each commit in Git is stored as a "blob".
 This blob contains information about the author and the commit message.
 The blob references another blob that lists the files present in the directory at the time and references blobs that record the state of each file.